Pension Adjustments (PAs)

 When calculating the member's PA, treat periods where they were eligible to LTIP/LTD as if they were still at work.

 Janice goes on an unpaid illness leave on March 31.
-On September 1, Janice becomes eligible for LTIP/LTD and her employer contributes to the PSPP on her behalf throughout the rest of the year.
+On September 1, Janice becomes eligible for LTIP/LTD and their employer contributes to the PSPP on iheir behalf throughout the rest of the year.

-To calculate Janice's PA, her employer must use the service Janice earned prior to going on leave (Jan 1 to Mar 30), service related to the LTIP/LTD period (Sept 1 to Dec 31), and any credit she earned during her leave of absence (Mar 31 to Aug 31).
+To calculate Janice's PA, their employer must use the service Janice earned prior to going on leave (Jan 1 to Mar 30), service related to the LTIP/LTD period (Sept 1 to Dec 31), and any credit Janice earned during their leave of absence (Mar 31 to Aug 31).

-How to calculate a PA when a member transfers between the PSPP and the OPSEU Pension Plan (for employers who participate in both Plans)
+How to calculate a PA when a member transfers between the PSPP and the OPTrust Pension Plan (for employers who participate in both Plans)

-Jon has worked at ABC, an organization that participates in both the PSPP and the OPSEU Pension Plan for several years.
-On May 1, Jon moves to a new position at ABC where he's required to participate in the PSPP.
-Prior to the move, Jon participated in the OPSEU Plan.
+Jon has worked at ABC, an organization that participates in both the PSPP and the OPTrust Pension Plan for several years.
+On May 1, Jon moves to a new position at ABC where they are required to participate in the PSPP.
+Prior to the move, Jon participated in the OPTrust Pension Plan.